-- 9.1.
-You will need to submit a written application if you would like your flexible working request to be considered under the formal procedure.
-Once we have received a request, we will consider it. - 9.2.
-Your written and dated application should be submitted to your line manager / Principal and, in order to meet the requirements of the formal procedure and to help them to consider your request, should: - a. state that it is a statutory flexible working request; - b. provide as much information as you can about your current and desired working pattern, including working days, hours and start and finish times; - c. give the date from which you want your desired working pattern to start; - d. identify the effect the changes to your working pattern will have on the work that you do, that of your colleagues and on service delivery.
-If you have any suggestions about dealing with any potentially negative effects, please include these in your written application; - e. provide information to confirm that you meet the eligibility criteria set out in paragraph 8 of this policy; - f. state whether you have made a previous formal request for flexible working and, if so, when; and - g. be submitted in good time and ideally at least two months before you wish the changes you are requesting to take effect.

-- 9.3.
-If you are making a request in relation to the Equality Act 2010, for example as a reasonable adjustment for a disability, you should also state this in your request. - 9.4.
-We might be able to agree your proposal without the need for a meeting (which is the next stage of the formal procedure).
-If that is the case, your Line manager / Principal will write to you, confirming the decision and explaining the changes that will be made to your contract of employment. - 9.5.
-If your proposal cannot be accommodated, discussion between you and the Line manager / Principal may result in an alternative working pattern that can assist you.
+- 9.1 You will need to submit a written application if you would like your flexible working request to be considered under the formal procedure.
+Once we have received a request, we will consider it. - 9.2 Your written and dated application should be submitted to your line manager / Principal and, in order to meet the requirements of the formal procedure and to help them to consider your request, should: - a) state that it is a statutory flexible working request; - b) explain the reasons for your request, especially if you think our Equal Opportunities Policy may be relevant, for example, if your request concerns childcare or other family commitments, religious or cultural requirements, or adjustments because of a disability; - c) provide as much information as you can about your current and desired working pattern, including working days, hours and start and finish times; - d) give the date from which you want your desired working pattern to start; - e) provide information to confirm that you meet the eligibility criteria set out in paragraph 8 of this policy; - f) state whether you have made a previous formal request for flexible working and, if so, when: and - g) be submitted in good time and ideally at least two months (the statutory decision period) before you wish the changes you are requesting to take effect. - 9.3 If you are making a request in relation to the Equality Act 2010, for example as a reasonable adjustment for a disability, you should also state this in your request. - 9.4 We might be able to agree your proposal without the need for a meeting (which is the next stage of the formal procedure).
+If that is the case, your Line manager / Principal will write to you, confirming the decision and explaining the changes that will be made to your contract of employment. - 9.5 Where it is considered necessary to consider your request further, you will be invited to a consultation meeting with your line manager / Principal to discuss your request, prior to a decision being made, including if it may be possible to agree some of the benefits sought in the original request.